Lake Wörthersee Eastbay

 You can always be surprised by waves when motor boats go out onto the lake in your immediate vicinity.
 The boat traffic should generally always be kept in mind, because on nice days there is a lot going on on the water starting early in the morning.

-The Sattnitz is very popular among paddlers who often come in groups.
-It can always get narrow on the water, especially since the waterway is a maximum of 20 m wide.
-Here, too, always keep your eyes open and think of oncoming traffic, but at the same time be careful not to bang your paddle on stones on the shallow bank.
+The Lendkanal is also popular among paddlers, it can therefore get narrow at times.
+So always keep your eyes open and think about oncoming traffic, but at the same time be careful not to crash your paddle on stones in the shallow shore.

 Directions